 Meal Plan Before Grocery Shopping

 You may not have had to meal plan in the past, I hadn’t before I was on a budget.
 We would just have different types of food in my house and we would make whatever we could think of that night.
 Now that I meal plan, I can’t understand how I got by so many years without doing it.
-My meal planning looks a little something like this.

 To get me started on my meal planning, I look through Pinterest for any new or interesting meals I might want to try.
 I typically have a few go to meals that I automatically think of as options.